Akshay-Hegde/capp-cache/README.md

 ### Usage
 In your index.html file, include a script tag with an object describing your resources.
 The script should add an object called `cappCacheManifest` to the window.
+If you are using a bundler (Webpack, Rollup etc.) see [FAQ](#using-with-bundler)
 The cappCacheManifest structure is:

 Property  | description                                                              | type                        | default